yyumna/climatechange_ai/ICLR2020_workshop.md

 - **Justify the ML:** Describe why the ML method involved is needed, and why it is a good match for the problem.
 - **Avoid jargon:** Jargon is sometimes unavoidable but should be minimized.
 Ideal submissions will be accessible both to an ML audience and to experts in other relevant fields, without the need for field-specific knowledge.
 Feel free to direct readers to accessible overviews or review articles for background, where it is impossible to include context directly.

+### Submissions FAQ

+**Q:** I’m not in machine learning.
+Can I still submit?
+**A:** Yes, absolutely!
+We welcome submissions from many fields.
+Do bear in mind, however, that the majority of attendees of the workshop will have a machine learning background; therefore, other fields should be introduced sufficiently to provide context for the work.

+**Q:** What if my submission is accepted but I can’t attend the workshop?
+**A:** You may ask someone else to present your work in your stead.

+**Q:** Do I need to use LaTeX or the ICLR style files?
+**A:** No, although we encourage it.

+**Q:** It’s hard for me to fit my submission on 3 or 4 pages.
+What should I do?
+**A:** Feel free to include appendices with additional material (these should be part of the same PDF file as the main submission).
+Do not, however, put essential material in an appendix, as it will be read at the discretion of the reviewers.

+**Q:** What do I do if I need an earlier decision for visa reasons?
+**A:** Contact us at <climatechangeai.iclr2020@gmail.com> and explain your situation and the date by which you require a decision and we will do our best to be accommodating.

+**Q:** Can I send submissions directly by email?
+**A:** No, please use the CMT website to make submissions.

+**Q:** The submission website is asking for my name.
+Is this a problem for anonymization?
+**A:** You should fill out your name and other info when asked on the submission website; CMT will keep your submission anonymous to reviewers.

+**Q:** Do submissions for the Proposals track need to have experimental validation?
+**A:** No, although some initial experiments or citation of published results would strengthen your submission.

+**Q:** The submission website never sent me a confirmation email.
+Is this a problem?
+**A:** No, the CMT system does not send automatic confirmation emails after a submission, though the submission should show up on the CMT page once submitted.
+If in any doubt regarding the submission process, please contact the organizers.
+Also please avoid making multiple submissions of the same article to CMT.

+**Q:** Can I submit previously published work to this workshop?
+**A:** Yes!
+However, if your work was previously accepted to a Climate Change AI workshop, this work must have changed or matured substantively to be eligible for resubmission.
+Please contact <climatechangeai.iclr2020@gmail.com> with any questions.

+**Q:** Can I submit work to this workshop if I am also submitting to another ICLR 2020 workshop?
+**A:** Yes.
+We cannot, however, guarantee that you will not be expected to present the material at a time that conflicts with the other workshop.

 ## Travel Grants